 Conda channels: Searching for software¶

-The channels are places where conda looks for packages.
+The channels are places where conda looks for software packages.
 The default channel after conda installation is set to Anaconda Inc's channels (Conda's Developer).
 Below, we demonstrate how to list the binder's default channels and the

 You might notice that our installation of conda on the binder already had the